andrewslifkin/obsidian-notion-import/README.md

 5. Configure the plugin:
    - Open Obsidian settings
    - Go to the "Notion Importer" tab
-   - Enter your Notion token and database ID
+   - Enter your Notion token
+   - Under "Connections (Database ↔ Folder)", click "Add" to create one or more mappings
+   - For each mapping, set the Notion Database ID and the destination Obsidian folder
    - Configure other options as desired

 ## Usage